Charters & Trips

 A Shout Out to my Grandpa Hobie

 Warren "Hobie" Hoberman passed away April 12 2024 from natural causes.
 He was a kind and generous man that loved fishing the west coast for trophy fish.
-He held many IFGA records in the 70s and won several Los Angeles Rod and Reel Club calico bass tournaments.
+He held many IFGA records in the 70s and won several Los Angeles Rod and Reel Club calico bass tournaments, and at least 2 marlin derbies that i am aware of.
 He favored light tackle and encouraged me to do the same.
-He will be remembered and his spirit lives on in me and my fishing adventures.
+He will be remembered, and his spirit lives on in me and my fishing adventures.